ManishhDev/Tic-Tac-Toe-Game-/README.md

 2. CSS3 (with beautiful animations and gradients)
 3. JavaScript (for all the interactive game logic)
 Demo:
-You can view the live demo here: [Insert Link to Live Demo]
+You can view the live demo here: (https://manishhdev.github.io/Tic-Tac-Toe-Game-/)